 Older garage door openers had the same few codes.
 Thieves could basically drive around the neighborhood pressing an opener to see which doors would open.

-Today’s garage door openers are better and have customized codes.
+Today’s garage door openers (Amazon link) are better and have customized codes.
 However, thieves can wait outside your home with a “code grabber.”
 When you open your garage door, the device captures the code and can use it to open the door later.

 The most secure type of garage door openers have codes which change after each opening so they are harder to steal and hack into.